erikhuan/erikhuan.github.io/projects/youtube.md

 ## Updates 5/9

 I've aquired a new microphone and capture card, and my video quality has improved greatly.
-Here's my most recent video.
+Here's my most recent <a src="https://www.youtube.com/watch?v=peP6PO-TVcU">video</a> which I'm not sure how to embed properly because of the quality ironicly.

-<iframe width="800" height="450" align="middle" src="https://www.youtube.com/watch?v=peP6PO-TVcU"></iframe>

 No longer do I have the PS4's side chat display, and my video quality is in wonderful 1080 HD.
 It feels great.

 <a href="https://www.youtube.com/channel/UCVor_a0Czn-3QzytiYLRQWg"><i class="large youtube icon "></i>HeiMao's YouTube Channel</a>